-Positioned in a north facing ocean front environment, Port of Airlie is the new face of retail at Airlie Beach.
-With 450,000* people passing your door every year, opportunities like this don’t come every day.
+Positioned in a north facing ocean front environment, Port of Airlie is the Premier retail precinct in Airlie Beach.
+With immediate access to more than 400,000 ferry passengers at the adjacent Cruise Whitsunday Terminal, it is a pivot between the nearly 1,000,000 visitors to the Whitsundays mainland and the islands each year.
+With the steadily increasing local population, opportunities like this don’t come every day.
 Port of Airlie includes a waterfront dining and retail precinct featuring nationally recognised outlets.
 As one of the premium residential, resort and marina destinations in the Whitsunday Islands, The Boathouse retail experience is representative of this sought after tropical maritime lifestyle.

-As a development of State significance, Port of Airlie is the first choice in al fresco dining and fashion; the place to experience the natural beauty and personality of the Whitsundays marina and boating scene in a resort style setting.
-Our customers are taken on a magical service journey as part of their Whitsundays experience.
-As a retailer at Port of Airlie, there are two main target markets to consider.
+Port of Airlie is the first choice in al fresco dining and fashion and a place to experience the natural beauty and personality of the Whitsundays marina and boating scene in a resort style setting.
+A retailer at Port of Airlie benefits from 2 target markets:

 Economic Advantages of the Mackay, Isaac and Whitsundays.